 Whether you are in Bangkok or any of the seaside resorts of Pattaya or Phuket, you may get just get an opportunity to come across the game being played in a temple compound, a public park such as Lumpini or even in a backstreet alley.

 The sport has a pretty much acrobatic focus with the intention being, to keep a woven rattan ball in the air and off the ground while using any part of your body except your hands.
 This extreme balletic sport is played by young males who exhibit extraordinary agility and speed in order to get a good strike.

-Sometime these games introduce more complex rules permitting players to emphasize their own individual abilities.
-Kicking the ball backwards with their heels through a ring made with their arms behind their back, is one such skill.
+Sometimes these games introduce more complex rules permitting players to emphasise their own individual abilities.
+Kicking the ball backwards with their heels through a ring made with their arms behind their back is one such skill.
 Not an easy task to say the least.
-Points are awarded according to each player who displays a more unique expertise rather than just the goal being scored.
+Points are awarded according to each player who displays a unique expertise rather than just the goal being scored.

-Another version frequently played in school tournaments, including the Southeast Asian Games is called Sepak Takraw.
+Another version frequently played in school tournaments, including the South East Asian Games is called Sepak Takraw.
 This particular form of the sport is played over a volleyball net with two or three teams competing.
-The name Sepak in Malay means to kick and the name Takraw is refereed to the ball in Thai.
+The name Sepak in Malay means to kick and the name Takraw is referred to the ball in Thai.

-It might come as no surprise that the other more popular and better known national sport in Thailand, which hardly needs any introduction is Muay Thai, an extreme contact sport (including kick boxing) and a form of martial arts that is practiced, respected and supported worldwide.
+It might come as no surprise that the other more popular and better known national sport in Thailand, which hardly needs any introduction is Muay Thai, an extreme contact sport (including kickboxing) and a form of martial arts that is practised, respected and supported worldwide.